DDorch/codium-devcontainer/README.md

 ## How it Works
 - The SSH-enabled template at [assets/devcontainer/Dockerfile](assets/devcontainer/Dockerfile) is always used to build.
 - The `image` in [`.devcontainer/devcontainer.json`](.devcontainer/devcontainer.json) becomes the `BASE_IMAGE` for the template.
-- The container exposes SSH on `127.0.0.1:2222`, mounts your folder to `/workspace/<folderName>`, sets the working directory to that path, and starts `sshd`.
+- The container exposes SSH on `127.0.0.1:<port>`, mounts your folder to `/workspace/<folderName>`, sets the working directory to that path, and starts `sshd`.
 - Your public key is added to `/home/<user>/.ssh/authorized_keys` inside the container, where `<user>` is either `remoteUser` (if set) or the detected container user (`whoami`).
 - If `remoteUser` is provided, it is passed as `USERNAME` build arg to the image; otherwise the base image's default user is used and detected at runtime.
+- If `postCreateCommand` is set in the devcontainer config, it runs as part of the Docker build (idempotent).
+- A random available port is chosen for SSH.
-- An SSH host alias `codium-devcontainer` is appended to `~/.ssh/config`.
+- An SSH host alias `codium-devcontainer-<projectName>` is appended to `~/.ssh/config`.
 - The extension opens `/workspace/<folderName>` via Remote SSH.
+- If `postStartCommand` is set in the devcontainer config, it runs in the remote terminal after connection.
+- The container auto-stops when the SSH session closes or after being idle for ~60 seconds by default.
+You can change the idle timeout via the `IDLE_GRACE_SECONDS` environment variable.

+## Limitations
+- Only work on docker images based on Debian/Ubuntu (uses `apt` to install `openssh-server`).
+- Only single-container configurations are supported (no docker compose)
+- No tools or templates are supplied for creating or authoring devcontainer.json files
+- Only one container is supported per project (Re-open in Devcontainer will rebuild/run the same container)
+- Docker volumes are not supported, just regular mounts

 ## Testing in Positron
 If Positron is installed and on PATH: